Need a Latin dictionary?

 Find detailed, if hard to follow, family trees, standard epithets, as well as much more at the Theoi Project (Don't look for Roman information here.)

-Great materials for Morford's and Lenardon's Classical Mythology: instructor resources with free PowerPoint downloads and student resources, including chapter summaries and practice tests, an archive of modern literary uses of myth, and maps (Many materials are not textbook specific, but appropriate for any myth course.)
+Great materials for Morford's and Lenardon's Classical Mythology: instructor resources with free PowerPoint downloads and student resources, including chapter summaries and practice tests, an archive of ancient and modern uses of myth, and maps (Many materials are not textbook specific, but appropriate for any myth course.)

 Nice, short versions of gods and heroes at Mythweb